johnwargo/pi-weather-station/readme.md

 Assembly is easy - mount the Sense HAT on the Raspberry Pi then insert it in the case and plug it into power.
 All set!
 No wiring, soldering or anything else required.

-**Note:** *The Raspberry Pi foundation recommend you mount the Sense HAT to the Raspberry Pi using [standoffs](http://www.mouser.com/Electromechanical/Hardware/Standoffs-Spacers/_/N-aictf) and the Sense HAT I purchased included them in the package.
+> NOTE: The Raspberry Pi foundation recommend you mount the Sense HAT to the Raspberry Pi using [standoffs](http://www.mouser.com/Electromechanical/Hardware/Standoffs-Spacers/_/N-aictf) and the Sense HAT I purchased included them in the package.
 Unfortunately, standoffs are incompatible with the C4 Labs Zebra Case and their Official Sense HAT upgrade for Zebra Case.
-Be sure to omit standoffs if using this case.*
+Be sure to omit standoffs if using this case.

 ## Weather Underground Setup